intel/libvpl/CONTRIBUTING.md

 # Contributing

-The oneAPI Video Processing Library (oneVPL) project welcomes community contributions.
+The Intel® Video Processing Library (Intel® VPL) project welcomes community contributions.
 You can:

-- Submit your changes directly as a [pull request](https://github.com/oneapi-src/oneVPL/pulls)
+- Submit your changes directly as a [pull request](https://github.com/intel/libvpl/pulls)
-- Log a bug or feature request with an [issue](https://github.com/oneapi-src/oneVPL/issues)
+- Log a bug or feature request with an [issue](https://github.com/intel/libvpl/issues)

 ## Pull Request Checklist